Does a denied claim affect my auto insurance rate? (2025)

 - Involuntary manslaughter

-While a car insurance company cannot cancel, refuse to renew or refuse to sell you car insurance based only on your credit report, they can use it as a factor to increase your rates.
+While a car insurance company cannot cancel, refuse to renew or refuse to sell you car insurance based on credit, they can increase rates.

-Younger, inexperienced drivers may also fall into the high-risk category even without past claims or accidents on their record.
+Younger, inexperienced drivers may also fall into the high-risk category and need to buy high-risk auto insurance even without past claims or accidents on their record.

-In Addition, understanding what constitutes a high-risk driver involves examining various insurance-related factors.
-For example, steps to take after a car accident not your fault are crucial.
+In addition, understanding what constitutes a high-risk driver involves examining various insurance-related factors.
+For example, steps to take after a car accident that is not your fault are crucial.
 Properly documenting the accident and notifying your insurance company can help maintain a positive driving record.

 However, even if you follow these steps, insurance premium increases after a claim may still occur.
 This is because insurers often view recent claims as a sign of increased risk.
 Similarly, insurance costs rise after filing a claim, reflecting the higher risk associated with recent incidents.